An interesting Halacha is learned from the case of the שלו, quails. The Torah describes how the people were punished for asking for meat.

-The other opinion was that it takes six hours for food to be digested.
-The difference between the two reasons applied to mothers who used to chew the food for their young children with no teeth to soften it.
-(Before Gerber's) According to the opinion of digestion, the mother would not be בשרי.
-According to the opinion of food between the teeth, she would have to wait six hours.
+The other reason is that it takes six hours for food to be digested.
+The practical difference is in a case where a mother chews meat for her baby to soften food.
+According to the opinion regarding digesting food, the mother would not be “Fleishig or בשרי”, but according to the opinion about food between the teeth, she would need to wait six hours.